+LX amples of what we may see if there is all issue.

-- □ Lack of communication or single reliance on one format e.g. written.
+Lack of communication or single reliance on one format e.g. written.

-- $\Box$ A small group of contributors.
+A small group of contributors.

-- $\Box$ Segregation / isolation is felt.
+Segregation / isolation is felt.

-- □ Lack of flexibility.
+Lack of flexibility.

-- Pockets of good service/support that is not replicated across the organisation.
+Pockets of good service/support that is not replicated across the organisation.

-- □ People doing their own thing not linked to the organisation.
+People doing their own thing not linked to the organisation.

-- $\Box$ Lack of buy-in.
+Lack of buy-in.

-- Dysfunctional teamwork
+Dysfunctional teamwork